hackmajoris/hackmajoris.github.io/_posts/2018-01-11-Macbook-upgrade--first-impresions.md

 ### The keyboard.
 I really love the new keyboard.
 It is so lovely to touch and write on it.
 I am more accurate when I write( I am using [QWERTY](http://www.typingstudy.com/lesson/1/part/1) writing style, without looking at keyboard)
 ### The cooling system.
-With a new version of the processor and two cooling fans system, and also with some improvements in this part - the experience is awesome.
-At the building process, and performance requirements stuff, the old computer fan(only single) had up to 7000 rpm/minute.
+With a new version of the processor and two cooling fan system, and also with some improvements in this part - the experience is awesome.
+At the building (iOS apps)), and performance requirements stuff, the old computer fan(only single) had up to 7000 rpm/minute.
 On a low-performance requirement tasks, it was at 1500/2000 rpm/minute.

 On a new computer, the maxim value which I registered on fans rotation rate was 2000 rpm/minute and they even are not heard.
 And, the most interesting part, at low-performance requirement tasks, it has 0 amp/minutes.

 ![](https://www.dropbox.com/s/tzk14frcpxg0qpv/Screen%20Shot%202018-01-11%20at%2011.09.31.png?raw=1)

 I really enjoy this improvement.
-I may say that I have some allergy on fans sound because I hate it so much( I had some experience in the past with some desktop computer, but this is another story).
+I may say that I have some allergy on fan sound because I hate it so much( I had some experience in the past with some desktop computer, but this is another story).

 ### The battery
 Because of the cooling system, I think(of course and other stuff) the battery has the power now for about - 7 hours.
-And this is normal usages (builds and others).
-It really is enough for an entire workday.
+And this is at normal usages (builds and others).
+It is really enough for an entire workday.

 ### Touch bar
-This is simple.
+Here is simple.
 I do not hate or love it.
 But, the Touch ID -  I found it very useful.

 ## Conclusion
 -----